ethcatherders/EIPIP/EIPIP Meeting 25 Notes.md

 **DECISION**: The new Cat Herders website should focus on being an index/intro rather than an in-depth content repository.
 It should point to canonical sources elsewhere (eg Eth1.0 specs repo, Ethereum.org) to avoid duplication [16:03](https://youtu.be/zz1IhYKztuc?t=963)

-**Decision**: Consensus that offering a gitcoin bounty of 7000USD for 1 months work for a contractor to move the merge bot to GitHub actions is a good idea.
+**DECISION**: Consensus that offering a gitcoin bounty of 7000USD for 1 months work for a contractor to move the merge bot to GitHub actions is a good idea.
 This to be followed up on next Cat Herders call.
 [29:43](https://youtu.be/zz1IhYKztuc?t=1783)

 ## ACTION ITEMS